noctiluc3nt/Reddy/README.md

 ## Scripts
 contains currently
 - `anisotropy.R`: invariant analysis of the Reynolds stress tensor, calculation of turbulence anisotropy and visualization in a barycentric map
-- `constants.R`: constant used for calculations
+- `constants.R`: constant used for calculations (internal)
-- `ec-processing.R`: function for postprocessing of eddy-covariance measurements
+- `ec-processing.R`: functions for post-processing of eddy-covariance measurements
 - `footprint.R`: calculation and visualization of 2D flux footprint (FFP, Kljun et al., 2015)
 - `multiresolution-decomposition.R`: calculation and visualization of multiresolution decomposition (MRD, Vickers and Mahrt, 2003)
 - `quadrant-analysis.R`: calculation and visualization of quadrant analysis